Evidence Based

 Every person with ADHD should follow these basic strategies, but if you continue to experience issues at work or at home, you should speak with a healthcare professional for individualized ADHD therapy.

-Therapy, medication, or both might be used to treat ADHD with a combined presentation.
+Therapy, medicine, or both may be used to treat mixed presentations of ADHD.

-Medication is frequently prescribed by medical professionals as the cornerstone of treatment.
+Medication is frequently prescribed by medical professionals as the cornerstone of the treatment strategy.
 The first-line treatments for any kind of ADHD are stimulant drugs (methylphenidates and amphetamines), which are effective in 7 out of 10 patients.
 Although some individuals are sadly unable to use stimulants, non-stimulants provide an alternative.

 Certain mental health treatments, such as antidepressants, may also be beneficial when depression and anxiety problems coexist.

-Cognitive-behavioral therapy (CBT) helps you change your thoughts, emotions, and behaviors.
+Talk therapy called cognitive-behavioral therapy (CBT) assists you in altering your thoughts, emotions, and behaviors.
 You can process undesirable thoughts and feelings and boost constructive activities by recognizing them.

 Family or relationship therapy may be another beneficial behavioral treatment.
 In these sessions, everyone will learn about ADHD, how it affects behavior, and how to manage it while also supporting and reinforcing progress.